Sideghost/Snake/README.md

 # TP03-Snake

- Version 1 of the Snake project
+Final version of the snake game as work assigment for PG (programming class)